-Prerequisites: Admission to the Paralegal Program or Department Approval
+Prerequisites: Admission to the Paralegal Program or department chair approval

 This course examines the relationship between employer and employee.
 Major federal and state employment laws will be examined, including Title VII of the Civil Rights Act of 1964, the Age Discrimination Employment Act and the Americans with Disabilities Act.
 3 hrs. lecture/wk.